gentee/eonza-docs/en/scripts/set-variable.md

 * **Length**.
 The length of the current value is returned.
 If there is a variable with such name, the length of its value is returned.
 If there is an object variable, the number of elements in the array (map) or 0 is returned.
 * **Lower case**.
 Convert the current string to lower case.
 * **Upper case**.
 Convert the current line to upper case.
+* **Split**.
+Split the value into substrings formed by the separator.
+In the *Parameter* field, specify the separator string.
+If you want to use a space as a separator, specify *#.s#*.
+This function will assign the first substring to the current value and create an object with the same name as the variable name that will contain an array of substrings.
 * **Substring**.
 Take a substring from the current line.
 Specify the offset and length of the substring separated by a colon (offset:length) in the *Parameter* field.
 For example, *10:4*.
 * **Current Time**.
 Get the current time in the format specified in the *Parameter* field.
 If it is not specified, the *YYYY/MM/DD HH:mm:ss* format will be used by default.